Pushpavel/AutoCp/docs/guide/usage.md

 ::: tip

-If you haven't already, please look at [Getting Started](getting-started.md) for installation and configuration.
+If you haven't already, have a look at [Getting Started](getting-started.md) for installation and configuration.
 :::